Jorvik Viking Centre

 Jorvik Viking Centre information

 Interactive multimedia exhibits aimed at bringing history to life often achieve exactly the opposite, but the much-hyped Jorvik manages to pull it off with aplomb.
-It's a smells-and-all reconstruction of the Viking settlement unearthed here during excavations in the late 1970s, brought to you courtesy of a 'time-car' monorail that transports you through 9th-century Jorvik.
-You can reduce time waiting in the queue by booking your tickets online and choosing the time you want to visit (£1 extra).
+Thoroughly restored and reimagined following flood damage in 2015, it's a smells-and-all reconstruction of the Viking settlement unearthed here during excavations in the late 1970s, experienced via a 'time-car' monorail that transports you through 9th-century Jorvik (the Viking name for York).
+You can reduce time waiting in the queue by booking your tickets online.